ChlorUpload/genshin-illustrations/README.md

 ## Dataset

-Over 300 genshin solo chatracter illustrations collected in this repo.
-The images are categorized with the character's birthplace and their name.
+Over 300 genshin solo chatracter illustrations are collected and categorized with the character's birthplace and their name.

 File Structure:
 > `nation-name` / `character-name` / `character-image.jpg`